Fair Policy Targeting: Fair Targeting: Estimation

 \subsection{Optimization: Mixed Integer Quadratic Program}

-We can now provide a mixed-integer quadratic program (MIQP) formulation for optimization.
-To do so, we represent the constraints on the policy space with the variables $ \mathbf{z}_s =(z_{s,1},\cdots, z_{s,n}), z_{s,i} = \pi(X_i, s), \pi \in \Pi. $ Here $\mathbf{z}_s$ have simple representation for general classes of policy functions, such as either probabilistic rules which we derive in Appendix \ref{sec:a23} or deterministic linear decision rules \citep{florios2008exact}.
+We provide a mixed-integer quadratic program (MIQP) for optimization.
+We define $ \mathbf{z}_s =(z_{s,1},\cdots, z_{s,n}), z_{s,i} = \pi(X_i, s), \pi \in \Pi. $ Here, $z_{s,n}$ defines the treatment assignment under policy $\pi$ and sensititive attribute $s$ (see the example below); $\mathbf{z}_s$ have simple representation for general classes of policy functions, such as either probabilistic rules which we derive in Appendix \ref{sec:a23} or deterministic linear decision rules \citep{florios2008exact}.